denten-books/plain-text/main.md

 logically possible answers find just as many ardent adherents.
 For some, the act of deriving the authoritative text lies in reconstructing authorial intent, through author's diaries or first-hand witness testimony.
-Others place a premium on reconstructing and analysing the writing process itself, in what has recently been dubbed as "genetic criticism  [@deppman, 1-36]".
+Others place a premium on reconstructing and analyzing the writing process itself, in what has recently been dubbed as "genetic criticism  [@deppman, 1-36]".
 Yet another approach will compare multiple editions of the same text to derive a possible meta-text, that preserves all variation.
-Yet other editors will simply rely on their judgement to produce what they believe is a "true" text based on a number of personal and eclectic considerations [@greg, @bowers, @mcgann].
+Yet other editors will simply rely on their judgment to produce what they believe is a "true" text based on a number of personal and eclectic considerations [@greg, @bowers, @mcgann].
 All of these approaches have at least this one thing in common: behind the fuzzy profusion of textual material they perceive the outlines of a single, unified work.
 As a